 happy elderly mother and adult daughter looking out of window. concept for bank of mum and dad

 These days, it’s common for couples to receive financial assistance from ‘the Bank of Mum and Dad’ when purchasing a home or another large asset.
-But what happens to that contribution if the couple gets divorced?
+This article considers what happens to that contribution if the couple gets divorced?

-When a couple gets divorced, are the financial contributions returned to the parents / grandparents, retained by the individual who is related to them, or shared between the divorcing couple?
+When a couple gets divorced, are gifts from parents considered marital property?
+Are the financial contributions returned to the parents / grandparents, retained by the individual who is related to them, or shared between the divorcing couple?

 The answer depends on the available funds to meet the spouses’ needs, how the financial assistance was provided and if any formal legal documents were drawn up.
 It also depends on if the money given was merely gifted or inherited.